Oppn, treasury benches exchange barbs over Rahul's withdrawl as lead speaker on no-trust motion | Politics

 The last minute decision of the Congress to withdraw Rahul Gandhi's name as the lead speaker on the no-confidence motion in the Lok Sabha led to heated exchanges between the opposition and treasury benches on Tuesday.
 As Speaker Om Birla called Congress Deputy Leader Gaurav Gogoi to speak on the motion, Parliamentary Affairs Minister Pralhad Joshi wondered what prompted the party to change its speaker. ''What happened sir, we are eager to listen to Rahul Gandhi,'' Joshi said, adding that he was aware that a letter was delivered to the office of the Lok Sabha secretary general about Gandhi being the lead speaker.
 Joshi said the letter was delivered at 11:55 am and the House was eager to know ''what changed in five minutes'' that Gogoi was named the lead speaker.

-Gogoi objected to Joshi's remarks and said should the opposition members also reveal what Prime Minister Narendra Modi said in the Speaker's chamber.
+Gogoi objected to Joshi's remarks and said should the opposition members also reveal the conversations in the Speaker's chamber.

 ''We do not say such things,'' Gogoi said.